-7. Candidates will supply statements in a form specified by the Board Secretary.
+6. Candidates will supply statements in a form specified by the Board Secretary.
 Statements not received by the deadline will not be published.
 Statements will be published in the same form they are submitted including any spelling or grammatical errors, subject to (1) the Board Secretary making such minor formatting changes as seem to them sensible (e.g. replacing underlining with italicising) and consistent with the BFI’s normal style; (2) the Board Secretary referring any Statements or parts of Statements (publication of which in their view would not be in the interests of the BFI or would contravene legal or regulatory requirements) to the Chair of the Nominations & Appointments Committee for a decision about whether those Statements or parts of Statements should be deleted.
-Only the maximum number of words specified will be published, and any Statement longer than the specified maximum will be cut off at the exact maximum point (as determined by the Board Secretary).
 Any publishing or distribution errors made by the Board Secretary or their agents which in aggregate are relatively minor will not invalidate the election process, and the Board Secretary will decide whether or not any errors require electoral materials to be reprinted or another remedy undertaken (all at the Secretary’s discretion).

 7. The electorate will consist of all those members and subscribers who are in membership at the ‘freezing’ date, which is the date on which the Board Secretary confirms the list of voters to the mailing house.
 No one who subsequently enters membership may vote in that election.

 8. The balloting period shall be at least four weeks.